Lay summaries

 A Look at Health Problems after Langerhans Cell Histiocytosis during Childhood

-This study investigated the health problems experienced by people who suffered from Langerhans cell histiocytosis (LCH) in childhood.
+This study investigated the health problems experienced by people who had Langerhans cell histiocytosis (LCH) in childhood.
+The health issues of survivors were then compared with those of their siblings.
 Although LCH is not a cancer, the disease and its treatment can cause health problems.
-Knowledge of such late effects enables swift identification and early treatment.
-Lay Summary of Tomáš Sláma’s Study What did we want to […]
+Knowledge of such late effects enables swift identification and early […]

 Why we Keep an Eye on Oral Cancer in Childhood Cancer Survivors